nemediano/QtOpenGLTemplate/README.md

 # QtOpenGLTemplate
-A template to develop OpenGL appliations using Qt
+A template to develop OpenGL applications using Qt

 This template is aimed to create an application that
 contains: